cloudcraftswithsola/cloudcraftswithsola/README.md

 My Portfolio

-# 👋 Hello, I'm Web3 Decent
+# 👋 Hello, I'm Olusola Owolabi

-- :telescope: I Currently work as a Senior Project Manager in a Fintech Company and contribute to developing Web3 and AI projects. i joined the @Risein and Chainlink Community
+- :telescope: I currently work as a Senior Project Manager in a Fintech Company and contribute to developing Web3 and AI projects.
+I joined the @Risein and Chainlink Community

 - :seedling: Exploring Cloud DevOps Engineering.

-- :zap: In my free time, I research on Latest Technological tools, YCombinator Startups and Venture Capitals
+- :zap: In my free time, I research on the Latest Technological tools, YCombinator Startups and Venture capital

 - :mailbox: How to reach me: - [Email](mailto:owolabithebest@gmail.com)

 ## 🚀 About Me

-I am an experienced Project Manager with over 4 years of expertise in IT Project Management, Crypto projects and Wallet solutions; specializing in software development and delivery.
+I am an experienced Project Manager with over 5 years of expertise in IT Project Management, Crypto projects and Wallet solutions; specialising in software development and delivery.
+I help Businesses optimise workflow Automation using Zapier, Make.com and n8n.

 ## 🌐 Portfolio